SpikeInterface/spikeinterface/doc/modules/widgets.rst

 notebook!

-To set up the backend, you need to authenticate to `kachery-cloud` using your GitHub account by running the following command (you will be prompted a link):
+To set up the backend, you need to authenticate to `kachery-cloud` using your GitHub account by running the following command (you will be prompted with a link):

 .. code-block:: bash